 Grief and Loss: past, present or future bereavement, major life-changing situations

 I am available for short, fixed-term work as well as longer, open-ended counselling.
 In any case, my recommendation is to commit to an initial minimum of 9 (nine) sessions, which is an optimal time to develop our therapeutic relationship and explore your presenting issues to a better extent.

 Training, qualifications & experience

 During my training I volunteered at Teddington-based charity RUILS, which supports people with physical and cognitive disabilities towards independent living.
 As part of this placement I predominantly worked with parents and carers of disabled children dealing with elements of anxiety, depression and relationship issues.

-I am currently a Classroom Assistant at Richmond and Hillcroft Adult Community College (RAHCC), where I teach Introduction to Counselling and Communications Skills as well as facilitate CPCAB Levels 2 and 3 Counselling Skills courses.
-I will also begin to volunteer at the Terrence Higgins Trust as Youth Counsellor, working with young adults (18 to 24 years old).
+I am also a Counselling Tutor at Richmond and Hillcroft Adult Community College (RAHCC), where I teach Introduction to Counselling and Communications Skills as well as facilitate CPCAB Levels 2 and 3 Counselling Skills courses.
+In addition, I currently volunteer at the Terrence Higgins Trust as Youth Counsellor, working with young adults (18 to 24 years old).

 Another aspect of my business sees me as a qualified Yoga Teacher, a discipline I have been practising for over 20 years and teaching since 2012, and I may bring elements of body movement, breath awareness as well as mindfulness into our sessions, if we both feel they may be of benefit to you.

 I am also able to carry out session both in the English and Spanish languages.